-The authorized capital stock of the Company consists of 1,100,000,000 shares of Class I Common Stock and 300,000,000 shares of Class III Common Stock.
-The remainder of the authorized capital stock of the Company, 300,000,000 shares, is not designated or classified as to any class or series.
-All shares of capital stock of the Company have a par value of \$0.0001 per share.
-The shares of Class I and Class III Common Stock are divided into three classes designated as BlackRock High Yield V.I.
-Fund Common Stock, BlackRock Total Return V.I.
-Fund Common Stock and BlackRock U.S. Government Bond V.I.
-Fund Common Stock, respectively.
+Common Stock, BlackRock Government Money Market V.I.
+Fund Common Stock (no Class II or Class III Shares), BlackRock International Index V.I.
+Fund Common Stock (no Class II Shares), BlackRock International V.I.
+Fund Common Stock (no Class II or Class III Shares), BlackRock Large Cap Focus Growth V.I.
+Fund Common Stock (no Class II Shares), BlackRock Managed Volatility V.I.
+Fund Common Stock (no Class II Shares), BlackRock S&P 500 Index V.I.
+Fund Common Stock and BlackRock Small Cap Index V.I.
+Fund Common Stock (no Class II Shares), respectively.
 The Company may, from time to time, at the sole discretion of its Board of Directors and without the need to obtain the approval of its shareholders or of Contract owners, offer and sell shares of one or more of such classes.